 This zone is located at the southernmost end of the wilderness.
 The vegetation varies from coniferous to high chaparral and scrub brush.
 Very little water is in this zone.
 There are two yellow-post sites for people with fire permits.
 Zone capacity is 50.

-Two great mountain bike resources are The Bike Route and Idyllwild Cycling.
-The Bike Route sells and services bikes, parts, and equipment and offers scheduled rides during the week.
+Two great mountain bike resources are The HUB Cyclery and Idyllwild Cycling.
+The HUB Cyclery rents, sells, and services bikes, parts, and equipment and offers scheduled rides on weekends (typically Saturday mornings at 9 am.
 Idyllwild Cycling puts on the Idyllwild Spring Challenge, a great event, and you can learn more about them HERE.

 There is a plethora of mountain bike trails around Idyllwild and it is mainly divided into 3 zones.
 Zone 1 is an area behind the Idyllwild Arts Campus known as the Hub.
 Unfortunately none of these trails are marked but they are obvious and well loved and maintained.
 Zone 2 is the Cowbell Alley or Upper May Valley trails.
 This includes the South Ridge climb and several trails at the top end of May Valley Rd.
 Zone 3 is the May Valley system that can be accessed from the Hurkey Creek area.
 Unfortunately many of these trails are currently closed due to the Mountain Fire (July 2013) burning through this area and in some cases completely wiping out entire trails.
 We are hopeful that several of the trails in Zone 3 will be reopening in the Spring of 2017.
 Bikes are not allowed within the San Jacinto or Santa Rosa wilderness areas or along the Pacific Crest Trail.